 Anthropology at UT

-The Department of Anthropology of the University of Texas at Austin offers a broad program of research, teaching and community engagement that builds upon the historical strengths of archaeology, folklore and public culture studies, linguistic anthropology, biological anthropology and social anthropology in order to understand and address the challenges of a culturally diverse, increasingly globalized and rapidly-changing world.
+The Department of Anthropology of the University of Texas at Austin offers a broad program of research, teaching and community engagement that builds upon the historical strengths of archaeology, linguistic anthropology, biological anthropology and sociocultural anthropology in order to understand and address the challenges of a culturally diverse, increasingly globalized and rapidly-changing world.